HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The more important question is…

 When the potential savings due to reduced energy consumption, outweigh the monthly cost of a new boiler that’s more energy efficient.
+To check that you can use this clickable form, get a price on screen, as well as the monthly finance cost for a new Worcester boiler.

 Or, when a boiler is out of warranty, and you’re faced with constant repair costs that span into the 100s of pounds.